WordPress Multisite Database Structure

 wp_ when install WordPress.
 I think it is very important to use custom database prefixes for security reasons.

-The Database Tables that appears in WordPress Multisite
+The New Database Tables which appear in WordPress Multisite

 And now a short overview of each of them.